Study-Program-Applied-Computer-Science/tux24-pet-foods/README.md

 https://github.com/Study-Program-Applied-Computer-Science/tux24-pet-foods.git

 # Technology Stack Used:
-HTML, CSS, Javascript, Vanilla.js, Bootstrap.
+HTML, CSS, Javascript, Vanilla.js, Bootstra, Material Design.

 # Color Theory:
 We have used different colors in our website following the css color psychology principles.